 Four Things I Learned at School

 For thirteen arduous years of our youth, my peers and I sauntered through the land of Academia.
 We navigated the corridors at right angles, attempting to prepare ourselves for the next chapter in our lives.
-About halfway through these journeys of compulsory education, I couldn’t help but recognize the poignant truth that schools, thought to be formidable institutions of learning, are often more like a maze than well-trodden avenues to adulthood.
-Alas, the maps we draw for ourselves during these trying times are often incomplete, with the compass faltering in its guiding hand.
+But about halfway through these journeys of compulsory education, I couldn’t help but recognize a poignant truth about schools.

 It takes a long time to fully grow and mature intellectually.

+Meanwhile, as our bodies, minds, and souls are ever-evolving, we must continually strive for self-improvement, even if school doesn’t give us those opportunities in a straightforward manner.
 Sometimes it feels like you’re in an endless process of learning to take tests and play complicated games of shoots and ladders.
 This becomes all the more true when you graduate with your high school diploma and enter the realms of university.
 But, what you inevitably learn is that with practice and perseverance you can get better at anything.

 There’s no such thing as a one-size-fits-all education system.

-As I ventured deeper into academics, I realized that the notion of a one-size-fits-all education is a mere illusion, a mirage shimmering in the distance.
-We’re all unique, with distinct talents, aspirations, and aptitudes.
-Thus, it’s folly to assume that a single system can cultivate the boundless potential of every young mind.
-I learned even as a pre-teen that the key to unlocking the treasure trove of human ingenuity lies in embracing diversity, nurturing individuality, and reimagining the very foundations upon which our educational edifice stands.
+By the time I reached high school, I realized that the notion of a one-size-fits-all education is a mere illusion.
+Each of us are unique, with distinct talents, aspirations, and aptitudes.
+So, it’s folly to assume that a single system can cultivate the boundless potential of every young mind.
+I learned even as a pre-teen that the key to unlocking the treasure trove of human ingenuity lies in embracing diversity and nurturing individuality.

-School teaches you to be excessive in extra-curricular activities.
+School pushes excessive participation in extra-curricular activities.

 My junior-high and high-school years taught me the perils of overindulgence in extracurricular activities.
 The stories I could tell about my peers are cautionary tales about the quest for the well-roundedness necessary to gain acceptance to a storied institution of learning.
 While these extracurricular pursuits can enrich our lives, many passionate youths fail to recognize the crucial balance necessary for a fulfilling existence.